angus-spence/loc2vec/README.md

 Pytoch implementation of the *Loc2Vec* model outlined in the blog post '*Loc2Vec: Learning Location Embeddings with Triplet-loss Networks*'.

 ### Use
-Implementation requires user to hold both anchor an
+Implementation requires user to hold both anchor and positive anchor rasters.
+Negative anchors can be specified, with random indicies selected for such purpose if not.

 ### Model Results